Reference

 Query receiver slot metrics.

-To retrieve per-session metrics, set sessions field of roc_receiver_metrics to a buffer of roc_session_metrics structs, and sessions_size to the number of structs in buffer.
-The function will write session metrcis to the buffer and update sessions_size with the actual number of sessions written.
+To retrieve metrics of specific connections of the slot, set conn_metrics to point to an array of roc_connection_metrics structs, and conn_metrics_count to the number of elements in the array.
+The function will write metrcis to the array (no more than array size) and update conn_metrics_count with the number of elements written.

 Parameters